What is the Clean & Safe Stamp? COVID-19 And Tourism In Portugal

 This quick action by the Portuguese government allowed Portugal to gain a few meters in the long run against the virus, as the country can now gradually return to normality.

-The high number of establishments that already have the Clean and Safe seal reflects the reality of Portugal as a safe place to mark your holidays.
+The high number of establishments that already have the Clean and Safe stamp reflects the reality of Portugal as a safe place to mark your holidays.
 In the same vein, the Portuguese government also admits that Portugal is, at this moment, a safe destination and one that best handled COVID-19, and that this translates, for example, into the high amount of tests it performs daily.

-Therefore, you already know: give preference to establishments with the Clean and Safe seal that gives you guarantees of a place with high levels of hygiene.
+Therefore, you already know: give preference to establishments with the Clean and Safe stamp that gives you guarantees of a place with high levels of hygiene.
 Although the situation regarding the pandemic slowdown is improving, security is never too much!

 Looking for what to do on your trip?